Pinoy Big Brother: Unlimited: Primers & shows

+Hosts

+Toni Gonzaga and Bianca Gonzalez reprised their hosting stints for the show, together with Teen Edition Plus runner-up Robi Domingo.

 House theme

 For the season, the exterior of the House was slightly tweaked to have slotted walls and minor modifications, but still keeping the yellow and blue color scheme.
 There are five areas for this season: four Houses and a special area.
 Two of the houses, the Industrial and Luxury Houses, are connected via a secret hallway first revealed on Day 22 and fully opened on Day 65.